In the final part, we’ll cover how to sell an apartment.

 When organizing an apartment showing you can choose between organizing public or private showings.
 The advantage of public showings is that you can show your apartment to a larger group of people.
 The disadvantage with public showings is that you might need to show the apartment to several potential buyers simultaneously.
 To help with this we recommend that you enlist the help of a friend or spouse to help with the showing.

 The advantage of private showing is that you have plenty of time to show the apartment and answer any questions the potential buyer might have.
-This option is however quite time consuming, especially when you have to keep the apartment clean and representative..
+This option is, however, quite time-consuming, especially when you have to keep the apartment clean and presentable.

-Remember that you are the best expert of your apartment, you’ve lived there for years and know every corner.
+Remember that you are the best expert in your apartment, you’ve lived there for years and know every corner.

 Remember to show the different parts of the apartment so the buyer gets a good overall picture of the apartment.
 Don’t hide any faults and answer any questions truthfully.
 The seller has the responsibility to tell the buyer all necessary information along with any potential faults or deficiencies.

 Print out key documents of the apartment which you can give to potential buyers if requested.
 Alternatively, you can collect their contact information and send them electronically afterwards.

 If the pricing is right and there is interest you can expect to receive first offers within the first few days or weeks.
 The average selling time for apartments is around 69 days in Helsinki and 134 in the whole of Finland.
 In general, bigger apartments take significantly longer to sell than smaller ones.
 The most straightforward way to take in offers is by asking the buyer to fill out an official offer form.
 This way you’ll have the offer in writing and the terms of the offer are clear for both parties.